NYCOpportunity/growingupnyc-patterns/src/components/form/form.md

-Newsletter signup form usually presented within Growing up NYC footer.
+Newsletter signup form can be found in the Growing up NYC footer.